 Other Google Changes

 In order to be in compliance, Google is making a few additional changes you should be aware of:

-- Update to Consent Policy – Google is adopting a new EU User Consent Policy which goes into effect May 25, 2018.
+- Update to Consent Policy – Google adopted a new EU User Consent Policy which went into effect May 25, 2018.
 This new policy states that if you’re using Google Products (such as Analytics), you must be tracking user consent and providing info on opting out.

 - New Data Retention Controls – Google Analytics now includes a control setting in the admin panel that allows you to determine how long user data is stored on their servers, ranging from 14 months to never expiring.
 This setting appears to default to 26 months and automatically resetting the time length whenever a user has new activity with your site.
 (This deletion of data does not affect your aggregate data, only user-specific.)

-- New User Deletion Tool – Sometime before May 25, Google will also be introducing a user deletion tool which will let you remove all info from an individual user.
+- New User Deletion Tool – Google also introduced a user deletion tool which will let you remove all info from an individual user.
 More details are to come soon.

-Countries included in the EU currently include: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK
+Countries included in the EU: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK

 The GDPR is a big shift in the way marketers and businesses handle information.
 Be ready for these changes by informing yourself on the GDPR requirements, consulting with experts and legal advisers, and taking a hard look at your website practices.